FaRodrigues/TimeScaleViewer/README.md

 The software was developed to allow colaboration between Inmetro and other laboratories like LRTE (São Carlos).

 The software provides a user interface to view CGGTTS data and use the same files to calculate the time drift of the respective clock relative to GNSS time and relative to UTC forecasts.
 This tool incorporates an RS-232 serial control interface for the HROG-10 microphase stepper equipment manufactured by SpectraDynamics.
-Since the HROG-10 does not use a standard programmable interface like VISA (Virtual Instrument Software Architecture), I developed a dictionary for this software based on SpectraDynamics' HROG-10 proprietary [ASCII Command Set commands](https://spectradynamics.com/manuals/HROG-10-2024.pdf).
+Since the HROG-10 does not use a standard programmable interface like VISA (Virtual Instrument Software Architecture), I developed a dictionary for this software based on SpectraDynamics' HROG-10 proprietary [ASCII Command Set](https://spectradynamics.com/manuals/HROG-10-2024.pdf).
 Additionally, TimeScaleViewer provides a decoder for the "error condition codes" of the HROG-10's weighted numeric alarm code.
 It is also important to note:
 1. The software monitors the frequency offset applied to the equipment HROG-10 using the command FREQ?;
 2. The software can monitor the frequency offset scheduled to be applied to the equipment HROG-10 and set a new frequency offset using the command FREQ [freq value];